eahanson/document-sections.novaextension/README.md

 the language server can't help you navigate.
 This extension provides commands to let you go to a specific section of a document, or to go to the previous or next section.

-A section is defined by a line of text that starts with a section indicator (currently `// // //`, but will be configurable eventually), optionally followed by some text terminated by a newline.
+A section is defined by a line of text that starts with a section indicator, optionally followed by some text terminated by a newline.

 ## Usage